jasongitmail/super-sitemap/README.md

 </details>

-If your data does not provide values for `lastmod`, `changefreq`, `priority` (i.e. ParamValue's optional properties), the default value for these defined in your sitemap config will be used.
-If you also did not define a default value, then the property will be excluded for that entry.

-Hint: it's acceptable to exclude these 3 properties because modern search engines prefer their own heuristics to schedule crawls anyway, especially if you specify `lastmod` but don't update it consistently with changes to the associated content.

-### Allowed keys in `paramValues`
+### Keys for Param Values

-Keys in `paramValues` must match Super Sitemap's expected syntax; see the table below.
+Keys in the `paramValues` object must match Super Sitemap's expected syntax; see table below.

-In most cases, this matches your frameworks route syntax.

-**This means syntax differs by framework adapter (TanStack Start, SvelteKit, etc) to stay close to how each framework defines its routes and to support framework-specific features (like SvelteKit's param matchers or TanStack Start's pathless layout segments).**
+**Syntax differs between framework adapters (TanStack Start, SvelteKit), a.) to support framework-specific features (like SvelteKit's param matchers or TanStack Start's pathless layout segments), and b.) to remain close to how each framework defines its routes.**

-If in doubt, enable prerendering for your sitemap route and build your app; you'll see build errors if you're missing any required `paramValues` keys or defined any that differ from what super sitemap expects.
+If in doubt, enable prerendering for your sitemap route and build your app;
+you'll see build errors for any keys that are missing or don't match what Super Sitemap expects, so you can correct them.

 <details>
 <summary>View keys allowed in paramValues</summary>